ayoub-asseli/Amazon-BookScraper/README.md

 # Amazon-BookScraper

-<p> This web scrapping and data analysis was done as part of a market study for the launch of a book on healthy and slimming recipes. </p>
+<p> This web scrapping and data analysis were done as part of a market analysis for the launch of a book on healthy and slimming recipes. </p>